Carrots Are Orange

 “The environment must be rich in motives which lend interest to activity and invite the child to conduct his own experiences.” ― Maria Montessori

 So, let’s get right into it.
 But, wait, before we begin please keep in mind that I have learned about sensory processing disorder in my studies but I am not a licensed medical professional.
-I gathered the information I found relevant and am sharing those sensory processing disorders with you.
+I gathered the information I found relevant and am sharing that information with you.

 What is Sensory Processing Disorder?